 “I cannot but regard your decisive utterances on the question as an instance of sublime Christian heroism which has not been surpassed in any age or in any country.
 It is indeed an energetic and re-inspiring assurance of the inherent truth and of the ultimate and universal triumph of justice, humanity and freedom… Whatever misfortune may befall your country or my own, the peace and friendship which now exists between the two nations will be, as it shall be my desire to make them, perpetual.”

-Manchester’s historic relations to the world have been contradictory and cannot be condensed down to the heroic acts of the mill workers brought to life in Cotton Panic!
+Manchester’s historic relations to the world have been contradictory and cannot be condensed down to the heroic acts of the mill workers brought to life in Cotton Panic!.
 As the historian Sven Beckett makes clear in his study, Empire of Cotton the economy that underpinned the city’s expansion and rise to global prominence was built on:

 “Slavery, the expropriation of indigenous peoples, imperial expansion, armed trade and the assertion of sovereignty over people and land” (xv).

+Manchester was literally built on the blood, sweat and tears of slavery.
+Our built environment has no less a violent past than port cities such as Bristol or Liverpool.
 And this history is not so long ago.
 Well into the 20th century, as Jonathan Robbins describes in his detailed book, the Oldham spinners and ‘Manchester Men’ of the British Cotton Growers Association (BCGA) were pushing cultivation through (and sometimes against) the British imperial machinery.
 He describes fears of: